Service Improvement Excellence Award

 The Service Improvement Excellence Award is awarded to people who have improved a service.

-In this category, we’re looking for someone who has shown commitment to making measurable improvements to the services offered to people affected by cancer.
+In this category, we look for someone who’s made tangible improvements to the services offered to people affected by cancer.

 Possible evidence may include: